 However, a SaaS platform like Google Docs allows you to write long-form texts without hardware requirements.

-Benefit 4.
-Secure and Well-Designed Database
+4. Secure Database Design

 The standard security protocols of SaaS database providers include SSL and TLS encryption.
 This protects user communications and data, ensuring that providers spend less on data security.

 The same is for European startups, but about GDPR compliance.

 The SaaS model allows relatively simple and fast integration of additional protocols.
 For example, with the use of 3rd party integrations.

 Now let’s talk more about the process of developing a SaaS product from scratch.

 Let’s take a look at the checklist of the 7 stages of the software-as-a-service application development life cycle: